EthenDcosta5/CarDekho-Price-Prediction---MachineLearning-Python/README.md

 6. **Deployment**
    Deploy the model for real-world usage, enabling sellers and buyers to get accurate price predictions for used cars.

+## Files

+- CarDekho-Price-Prediction-Project.ipynb: Jupyter notebook containing the full implementation of the project.

+- Cardekho-raw-dataset.csv: Raw dataset used for model training and evaluation.

 ## Benefits
 - **For Sellers**: More accurate pricing will help sellers sell their cars faster and for a higher price.